HKUST-Aerial-Robotics/Fast-Planner/README.md

 This package is under active maintenance.
 New features will be listed here.

 - The online mapping algorithm is now available.
-It can take in depth image and camera pose pairs as input, do raycasting to update a probabilistic volumetric map, and build a Euclidean signed distance filed (ESDF) for the planning system.
+It can take in depth image and camera pose pairs as input, do raycasting to update a probabilistic volumetric map, and build a Euclidean signed distance field (ESDF) for the planning system.

 ## Overview